FreitasAssis/tech-challenge/README.md

 # 🚀 Get started here

-This project is a kind of receivers of ***pix manager***, where you can organize a list of them, making a CRUD, with some rules.
+This project is a kind of ***receivers of pix manager***, where you can organize a list of them, making a CRUD, with some rules.
-Is not the object here realize a pix transfer or not like this (not yet) and for now it is only the back-end, after I can do the front and put the link here.
+Is not the object here realize a pix transfer or something like this (not yet) and for now it is only the back-end, after I can do the front and put the link here.
 It was made with ***Node.js and PostgreSQL***
 This README will guide you through the project, since how you can clone it, configure and run locally.